alexandrehtrb/Pororoca/docs/en-GB/Collections.md

 ## Saved location

-The collections that you create are saved in the `PororocaUserData` folder, located along the executable.
+The collections that you create are saved in the `PororocaUserData` folder.
 When you close the application, all collections are saved.

+If you are running an installed on Windows version, the `PororocaUserData` folder is located in `C:\Users\you\AppData\Roaming\Pororoca\`.
+For other platforms and for the portable version, the folder is located alongside the executable.